neondatabase/website/content/docs/get-started-with-neon/signing-up.md

 If you've signed up with a social or partner login and now want to change your email &#8212; for example, you previously signed up using a work-based social account and now want to use your personal email &#8212; you can make this change under **Account Settings** &#8594; **Profile**.
 Or follow this direct link: [change email](https://console.neon.tech/app/settings/profile?modal=change_email)

-After you make the change, you'll receive a notification at this new email address asking you to confirm the change.
+After you make the change, you'll receive a notification at this new email address asking you to confirm.
 Once confirmed, you'll be logged out of Neon.
 Log back in with your new email, and use this email going forward.

 <Admonition type="note">
 It is important to note that changing your email will _unlink your existing social account_.
 After you make this change, you will only be able to use your new email to sign in.